luoling8192/console/DEVELOPMENT.md

 ./console server
 ```

-## Running MinIO Console web app
+## Running FST Console web app

 Refer to `/web-app` [instructions](/web-app/README.md) to run the web app locally.

-# Building with MinIO
+# Building with FST

-To test console in its shipping format, you need to build it from the MinIO repository, the following step will guide
+To test console in its shipping format, you need to build it from the FST repository, the following step will guide
 you to do that.

 ### 0. Building with UI Changes

-If you are performing changes in the UI components of console and want to test inside the MinIO binary, you need to
+If you are performing changes in the UI components of console and want to test inside the FST binary, you need to
 build assets first.

 In the console folder run